 Most people know that foods such as white bread, pasta and pastries are packed with unhealthy, refined white flour.
 But simple carbs also come in the form of added sugar.
 Typical examples are fizzy drinks, fruit juice concentrates, breakfast cereals, sweets and chocolate, cakes and biscuits.

 Basically, if you read the list of ingredients and see any words ending in –ose, (such as glucose, fructose or sucrose, for example), these are all added sugars, and it’s best to avoid these products if possible.
 And especially so for women who are going through the menopause!
-But menopausal women want to avoid weight gain… You may also like to read our blog post called “How to lose weight when you’re older.”
+But it’s not menopausal women who want to avoid weight gain..
+Men may also like to read our post called “How to lose weight when you’re older.”

 Sugar, of course, is implicated in obesity, heart disease and type 2 diabetes.
 And unfortunately, women who have gone through menopause tend to consume more sugar than those who have not, often to compensate for poor sleep.
 You may also like to read our page all about how quality of sleep generally affects a person’s hormones and weight, regardless of whether they are a menopausal women, or not.